 Step 5.
 Click Next

 Step 7.
-Select Permit all users to access this relying party and click Next
+Select Permit all users to access this relying party and click Next.

 Step 8.
-Click Next once more
+Click Next again.

 Step 11.
 In this window, click AddRule.